ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### secboot (Secure Boot) Claim

 A "secboot" claim with value of true indicates secure boot is enabled.
-Secure boot is considered enabled when the firmware and operating system, are under control of the manufacturer of the entity identified in the "oemid" claim described in {{oemid}}.
-Control by the manufacturer of the firmware and the operating system may be by it being in ROM, being cryptographically authenticated, a combination of the two or similar.
+The exact semantics of what it means to have secure boot enable depends on the given hardware and software of a device.

 ~~~~CDDL
 {::include nc-cddl/secure-boot.cddl}